Pupil Leadership Team

 Coming soon: the Buddy Bench.
-Mrs Downes has picked it out and ordered it already.
+Mrs Lowe has picked it out and ordered it already.
 It will be outside for all year groups to use.
 If children have any kind of friendship problem, bullying problem or even if all your friends are sick that day you can come and there will be at least 2 people there.
 If you have no one to play with they will help find you someone and you might make a new friend!
 If you have a problem or just want to chat about something that is going on, come to us and we’ll solve it.
-However, if it something serious you should go to your teacher, Mrs Davis (the counsellor) or Mrs Downes.
+However, if it something serious you should go to your teacher.

 We also make decisions in our PLT meetings, for example, the Buddy Bench was our idea.
 We also show visitors round and help with recruitment.
-We recently went to visit the Houses of Parliament to learn more about how democracy works and then were able to put this into practice when we met Sarah Russell, our local MP’s representative.
+We recently went to visit the Houses of Parliament to learn more about how democracy works and then were able to put this into practice when we met Liz Kendall, our local MP.

 We all wear lanyards with our names and photos on so if you want to talk to any of us about anything, we are easy to spot.

-Our Sports Leaders run a range of activities during lunchtimes.
-We have a timetabled schedule of events displayed on our Sports Board which communicates to the children which lunchtime activities will be ran on each day.
-The Sports Leaders are responsible for overseeing the activities and for ensuring that they run smoothly.
+Our Sports Council run a range of activities during lunchtimes.
+We have a timetabled schedule of events displayed on our sports board which communicates to the children which lunchtime activities will be ran on each day.
+The Sports Captains are responsible for overseeing the activities and for ensuring that they run smoothly.
 They also decide upon a manage house sporting competitions throughout the year.

 Year 3 Testimonials